 What is Argon?

-If you’re searching for replacement windows, you’ve probably focused on choosing the style and material type that best matches your home.
-Another key feature to consider is which type of glass will help your home stay most comfortable throughout the year.
+If you’re looking for replacement windows, you’ve probably focused on choosing the style and material type that best fits your home.
+Another key feature to consider is which type of glass will help your home stay most comfortable year round.
 Glass can affect the amount of heat or cold that gets inside and contribute to energy efficiency.

-A key feature of our Low-E insulating glass is that it can be made with argon.
+A primary feature of our Low-E insulating glass is that it can include argon.
 But what is argon?
-We get that a lot.
+We get that question a lot.

 We use insulating argon between panes of Low-E glass because it provides lots of benefits to our customers.
-Some of the best results are shared below.
+Some results are shared below.